Anne Fraser: Parliamentary career

 In the early 1980s Fraser joined the Labour Party and became a branch secretary in the East Cape electorate.
 At the snap election she was selected as Labour's candidate for the seat.
 Her selection, according to the then Whakatane branch chair Margery Rennie, was because "...she's got plenty of guts and was prepared to take on an unpopular candidacy no one else was interested in."
 She was successful and won the seat from the National Party.
 She held the seat at the subsequent by just 246 votes.
 In 1989 she launched New Zealand's rape awareness week, spending a considerable amount of time researching and writing her speech for the launch event only for the media to completely ignore the event.

 When two important local events happened in her electorate she was outside on the electorate.
 They were an industrial dispute at the Tasman Works in Kawerau in 1987 and Cyclone Bola in 1988.
 This led to her being given the unflattering epithet "Absent Annie" by National Party MPs.
 This was despite locals (including National Party members) thinking she was a hard worker for the electorate particularly in the aftermath of both Cyclone Bola and the 1987 Edgecumbe earthquake.
 She announced in July 1989 she would retire from Parliament at the next election after two terms.
 She stated parliament was not a pleasant place and generally not enjoying the role.
 She also cited public scrutiny, her recent divorce and a desire to return to teaching as reasons for her retirement.

-Before leaving parliament she enrolled at Massey University to study for a Masters degree in education, intending to return to teaching.
+Before leaving parliament she enrolled at Massey University to study for a master's degree in education, intending to return to teaching.
 In 1990 she was awarded the New Zealand 1990 Commemoration Medal, and in 1993 she received the New Zealand Suffrage Centennial Medal.